Batman & Robin (film): Plot

 Batman and his partner, Robin, encounter a new villain, Mr. Freeze, who has left a string of diamond thefts in his wake.
-During a confrontation at the natural history museum, Freeze steals a large diamond and flees, freezing Robin and leaving Batman unable to pursue him.
-Later, Batman and Robin learn that Freeze was originally Doctor Victor Fries, a scientist working to develop a cure for a disease known as MacGregor's syndrome, (Note: A fictional disease that exists only in the DC Universe) hoping to heal his terminally ill wife, Nora.
+During a confrontation at the natural history museum, Freeze steals a diamond and flees, freezing Robin to distract Batman.
+Later, Batman and Robin learn that Freeze was originally Doctor Victor Fries, a scientist working to develop a cure for a disease known as MacGregor's syndrome, (Note: A fictional disease that exists only in the DC Universe) hoping to heal his wife, Nora.
 After a lab accident, Fries was rendered unable to live at average temperatures and forced to wear a cryogenic suit powered by diamonds for survival.

-At a Wayne Enterprises lab in Brazil, botanist Doctor Pamela Isley is working under the deranged Doctor Jason Woodrue, who has turned her research on plants into a super soldier serum dubbed Venom.
-After witnessing Woodrue use it to mutate serial killer Antonio Diego into the hulking Bane, she threatens to expose Woodrue's experiments.
-Woodrue attempts to kill her by overturning a shelf of various toxins; instead, Isley is mutated by the toxins into Poison Ivy, who murders Woodrue with a venom-laden kiss, destroys the lab and escapes to Gotham City with Bane, concocting a plot to use Wayne's money to support her research.
+At a Wayne Enterprises lab in Brazil, botanist Pamela Isley is working under Jason Woodrue, who has turned her research on plants into a super soldier serum dubbed Venom.
+After witnessing Woodrue use it to mutate serial killer Antonio Diego into Bane, she threatens to expose Woodrue's experiments.
+Woodrue attempts to kill her by overturning a shelf of various toxins; instead, Isley is mutated by the toxins into Poison Ivy, who murders Woodrue with a venom-laden kiss, destroys the lab, and escapes to Gotham City with Bane, plotting to use Wayne's money to support her research.
 Meanwhile, Alfred Pennyworth's niece, Barbara Wilson, makes a surprise visit and is invited by Bruce to stay at Wayne Manor until she goes back to school.

 Wayne Enterprises presents a new telescope for Gotham Observatory at a press conference interrupted by Ivy.
-She proposes a project that could help the environment, but Bruce declines her offer, knowing it could result in genocide.
+She proposes a project that could help the environment, but Bruce declines her offer, knowing it could leave the impoverished without food or heating.
 Batman and Robin decide to lure Freeze out using the Wayne Family diamonds and present them at a Wayne Enterprises charity event.
-Ivy attends the event and decides to use her abilities to seduce Batman and Robin.
+Ivy attends the event and uses her abilities to seduce Batman and Robin.
 Freeze crashes the party but is defeated and incarcerated at Arkham Asylum.
-Ivy takes an interest in Freeze and helps him escape.
+Ivy takes an interest in Freeze and helps him escape with Bane’s help, killing two guards with her kiss in the process.
 Dick discovers that Barbara has been participating in drag races to raise money for Alfred, who is dying of MacGregor's syndrome; a fact he kept from Bruce and Dick, but his niece is secretly aware of his situation and is trying to find treatment for him.